Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 These decisions are made using the advertised values for lod selection metrics that are part of the information payload of the node.
 The I3S specification supports multiple <a href="#_4_4">LoD Selection Metrics</a> and permits different <a href="#_4_1">LoD Switching Models</a>.
 An example lod selection metric is the maximum screen size that the node may occupy before it must be replaced with data from more detailed nodes.
 This model of discrete LOD rendering (LoD Switching Model) is referred to in I3S as <code>node-switching</code>.

-I3S Scene Layers also include additional optional metadata on the LOD generation process (eg thinning, clustering, generalization) as non-actionable (to clients) information that is of interest to some service consumers.
+I3S Scene Layers also include additional optional metadata on the LOD generation process (e.g. thinning, clustering and generalization) as non-actionable (to clients) information that is of interest to some service consumers.

 <h4>Representation of input data that already has explicitly authored multiple representations</h4>